 Hospira uses a cross-functional committee known as the Exception Review Committee ("Committee") to evaluate and address in a consistent manner potential ethics and compliance issues involving interactions with healthcare professionals.
 This committee is comprised of representatives from the OEC, Legal, Commercial, Human Resources, Medical Affairs, Finance and other functions as appropriate, and is chaired by the Director, Global Ethics & Compliance.
-The Committee meets regularly to review "exceptions" or items that have been identified as compliance concerns or potential violations.
+The Committee meets on an as needed basis to review "exceptions" or items that have been identified as compliance concerns or potential violations.
 Such reviews are performed on a case-by-case basis.
 In instances where a violation of Hospira Code or policy is determined to have occurred, the Committee will ensure that an appropriate response occurs, including disciplinary action when necessary.
 In instances where a violation of law would be determined to have occurred, the OEC would work with Hospira’s Legal Department, HR and others to develop the appropriate corrective action plan.
 That plan could include reporting of the matter to law enforcement authorities in appropriate circumstances.

 Hospira's Compliance Program is reasonably designed to prevent and detect conduct that may be inconsistent with the requirements of the California S.B.
 1765 and other applicable laws and requirements.
 Notwithstanding the comprehensive nature of Hospira's Compliance Program, the company recognizes that no program can completely eliminate the possibility that an individual will engage in improper conduct.
 When any such improper conduct is reported or detected, Hospira will investigate the matter and address it promptly and responsibly with corrective action including, but not limited to, appropriate disciplinary measures.